tiayyba/CYT180_Lab8/index.md

   - Oversampling (e.g., SMOTE)
   - Undersampling
   - Class-weighted algorithms
 - **Identifying Evaluation Challenges:** With imbalance, metrics like precision, recall, F1-score, and ROC-AUC become more meaningful than accuracy.
+We will look at these in the next lab.
 - **Ensuring Fairness and Reliability:** In cybersecurity, minority classes often represent the most critical events (e.g., intrusion attempts).
 Even if rare, missing them would have serious consequences.

 A roughly even distribution suggests the dataset is balanced and simpler to model.
 A skewed distribution (e.g., 90/10 or 70/30) indicates the need for special handling.
 It is important to always check both percentages and absolute counts.